Jan4fx/parser/README.md

 I plugged the provided grammar into http://hackingoff.com/compilers/predict-first-follow-set to create all of my needed first follow and predict sets

-Used racket documentation to help me learn the basic fundamentals
+Used racket documentation to help me learn the fundamentals